Business resilience services for UK organisations

 How often should we test our disaster recovery plan?

-At minimum, once a year, but for most businesses, that’s not enough.
+At minimum once a year, but for most businesses that is not enough.
 We recommend testing critical recovery scenarios at least twice a year, with a lighter tabletop exercise each quarter to keep your team familiar with the plan.
 The businesses that suffer most during a real incident are almost always those whose DR plan was written once and never revisited.
-Technology changes, people move on, and a plan that worked eighteen months ago may have significant gaps today.
+Technology changes, people move on, and a plan that worked eighteen months ago can have significant gaps today.

 What's the difference between backup and disaster recovery?

-ackup is the copy of your data.
-Disaster recovery is the plan – and the capability – to get your business operational again when something goes wrong.
-You need both, but they’re not the same thing.
-A backup without a tested recovery process is just data sitting somewhere; it tells you nothing about how long it will actually take to restore your systems, or whether that restoration will work under pressure.
+Backup is the copy of your data.
+Disaster recovery is the plan, and the capability, to get your business operational again when something goes wrong.
+You need both, but they are not the same thing.
+A backup without a tested recovery process is just data sitting somewhere; it tells you nothing about how long it will take to restore your systems, or whether that restoration will actually work under pressure.
 Disaster recovery defines your recovery time objectives, your priorities, and exactly who does what when an incident occurs.

 How long does it take to recover from a ransomware attack?

-Without a tested recovery plan and clean backups, weeks – sometimes longer.
-With the right preparation in place, it can be hours.
-The difference is almost entirely down to how well a business has prepared before the attack happens.
-Backups that are isolated from the main network, a documented recovery process, and a team that has rehearsed the response all compress recovery time dramatically.
-We’ve helped clients recover critical systems within four hours of a ransomware incident; without that groundwork, the same situation could have meant weeks of downtime.
+Without a tested recovery plan and clean backups: weeks, sometimes longer.
+With the right preparation in place: hours.
+The difference comes down to how well a business has prepared.
+Backups isolated from the main network, a documented recovery process, and a team that has rehearsed the response all compress recovery time dramatically.
+We have helped clients recover critical systems within four hours of a ransomware incident; without that groundwork, the same situation could mean weeks of downtime.

 Yes.
 Most of our clients run a mix of on-premise infrastructure and cloud services, and our backup and disaster recovery solutions are designed to work across both.
-Whether your critical systems sit in your own datacentre, on Azure or AWS, or somewhere in between, we can design a recovery architecture that covers the full environment, with a single, tested plan rather than separate approaches that may not work together when you need them most.
+Whether your critical systems sit in your own datacentre, on Azure or AWS, or somewhere in between, we design a recovery architecture that covers the full environment with a single, tested plan, rather than separate approaches that may not work together when you need them most.